Histoire de MAB

 MAB Model A Type 2

-It had no grip safety and the slide serrations were curved.
-Production of the Type 2 Model A in blue began in January 1925.
+Production of the Type II Model A in blue began in January 1925.
 A nickel version appeared in November of 1929.
-The Type 2 was based on the 1906 Browning/1908 Colt design (which was a downsized version of the 1903 Colt), and M.A.B. did not eliminate the grip safety as so many other copies did, though the internal lockwork was redesigned.
+The Type II was based on the 1906 Browning/1908 Colt design (which was a downsized version of the 1903 Colt), and M.A.B. did not eliminate the grip safety as so many other copies did, though the internal lockwork was redesigned.
 The trigger and extractor were initially milled from steel, but after May of 1948 they were stamped from drawn sheet steel.
 The magazine held 6 rounds.
-The only serial number information I have been able to find for the Model A is for those that were procured by the Germans during the occupation of France in World War II: 107,900 to 109,240.
-According to Huon production of the Model A ceased in September of 1964.
-However, I possess a copy of a 1966 MAB catalog which lists the Model A. Hogg & Walter state that manufacture ended in 1985, but I consider their dates questionable.
+The first serial number for a Type 2 was 10001.
+The only other serial number information I have been able to find for the Model A is for those that were procured by the Germans during the occupation of France in World War II: 107,900 to 109,240.
+Production of the Model A ceased in September of 1964, though old stock continued to be available for several years.

 Top: Model D